To the Members of Aurionpro Solutions Limited

 18. RISK MANAGEMENT POLICY

-The details of loans guarantees and investments covered under the provisions ofSection 186 of the Companies Act 2013 are given under the notes to the standalonefinancial statements forming part of this annual report.
+The details of loans guarantees and investments covered under the provisions ofSection 186 of the Act are given under the note no.40 to the standalone financialstatements forming part of this annual report.

-20. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES
+20. PARTICLUARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

 21. PUBLIC DEPOSITS